 William Rover explains how training the mind can have a positive impact on performance.

-Many people working with, and as, professional athletes are becoming more interested in using sports psychology in order to help them train their brains to win more easily, and more often.
+Many people working with professional athletes are becoming more interested in using sports psychology to help them train their brains to win more quickly, and more often.
 They might need to be as mentally tough at certain times as Rafael Nadal, tired and stressed, but dominating at the French Open, for example.
 Or long to be as driven and dedicated as LeBron James remains all season long, upping his game for each of his games.

 Sports psychology is the research-based study of behaviour, emotion, and mind as they relate to athletic performance and physical activity.
 The mental demands of competition can be overwhelming, and this means that sports psychology plays a crucial part in any athlete's training programme.
-Olympic champions and hall of famers are backed up by decades of empirical research when they agree that properly making use of the wisdom of sports psychology can considerably improve the performance of any athlete.
+Olympic champions and Hall of Famers are backed up by decades of empirical research when they agree that adequately making use of the wisdom of sports psychology can considerably improve the performance of any athlete.

 The Most Important Mental Skills